Karl Jacob

 Karl Jacob (born January 20, 1979) is an American actor and filmmaker known for writing and directing the feature films Pollywogs and Cold November, as well as producing the Onur Tukel film Applesauce.

 Personal life

 Karl Jacob was born and raised in Hibbing, Minnesota.
+He moved to Minneapolis and attended McNally Smith College of Music (known then as Musictech College) and later moved to New York to pursue acting.
 He currently resides in North Carolina.